Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 Jump to:

-When purchasing, look for fresh and soft mushrooms that don’t have dried edges.
+When purchasing mushrooms look for fresh and soft caps that don’t have dried edges.
 The color should be light, not dark and wilted.

 Keep in mind that mushrooms shrink quite a bit when cooked.
 A full pound of oyster mushrooms will cook down to 2 larger servings or 4 very small servings.